 Built in 1858, the De Bergkant Lodge was home to members of the Luttig family.
 The property was later taken over for use by the Dutch Reformed Church in 1904 and converted into a mission parsonage where Reverends occupied it until 1978.

 The drystone wall which surrounds part of the property dates from its earliest construction and the Lodge still boasts beautiful yellow wood double front doors, an ornate skylight, high yellow wood ceilings, sliding sash windows and gleaming, broad yellow wood floorboards.

 The De Bergkant Lodge’s sturdy walls, which keep the building cool in the searing summer heat, were mostly built from mud and clay, mixed with straw.
 The original house had a thatched roof but, as with many other Cape Dutch thatch houses in the Karoo, the thatch was replaced with a corrugated iron roof during the Victorian era (around 1900).

 In 1985 the De Bergkant Lodge was declared a National Monument, the first building in Prince Albert to receive this honor.

 In 2000, the property was privately purchased and converted into a 8 bed-roomed guesthouse.
 A new Georgian building was erected next door and in 2003, the 1900 Victorian house next door was integrated, and the property became one estate.

-In 2016, its current owners Michi and Renate took ownership of De Bergkant Lodge and renovated all the buildings, maintained and modernised the equipment and reshaped the large garden areas into a Karoo garden with mostly indigenous plants and trees.
+In 2016, its current owners Michael and Renate took ownership of the De Bergkant Lodge and renovated all the buildings, maintained and modernised the equipment and reshaped the large garden areas into a Karoo garden with mostly indigenous plants and trees.